OldGamesCracking/oldgamescracking.github.io/intro.md

 * Find a No-CD-Crack.
 * Write your very own Crack.

-For most peoply dumping the disc to preserve the original copy and/or acquiring a downloadable version is probably the best solution.
+For most people dumping the disc to preserve the original copy and/or acquiring a downloadable version is probably the best solution.
 But, as you might have already guessed, I'm interested in the last option: Writing a crack myself ;)<br>

 _Why?_, you might ask.
 Well, there are many good reasons.<br>